|

 crafts, I have lovingly referred to them as Prairie Kari crafts, so it just seemed

-natural to name my soap and candles the same way.
+natural to name my soap the same way.

 The Prairie theme runs through many aspects of our home.
 Our five children have